 When I got to the end of this course, I legitimately felt empowered to pursue this kind of business.

 As I mentioned in the video above, my initial hope was that this course would teach me how to do a passive version of this business (finding and buying properties that were ideal for billboards, and simply leasing them out to a billboard company like Lamar or Clear Channel to generate passive income).

 However, I realized pretty quickly that's not what the course is teaching.
 It's explaining the ACTIVE part of the business (finding properties and leasing the ground from the owner, building and owning the sign, finding advertisers, etc).
 In other words, it's pretty much the opposite of what I actually wanted to do.

-That being said… it also taught me that what I wanted to do probably isn’t nearly as feasible as I thought.
-Mainly because the property owner typically earns either a flat monthly lease about, a small percentage of ad revenue or a mix of both – and in each scenario, the revenue is a nice icing on the cake, but it’s not that much money (i.e. – not enough to justify owning an entire property solely for the purpose of holding a billboard).
-There might be a unique situation where this can work, but it would be a pretty rare scenario.
+That being said… it also taught me that what I wanted to do probably isn't nearly as feasible as I thought.
+Mainly because the property owner typically earns either a flat monthly lease about a small percentage of ad revenue or a mix of both – and in each scenario, the revenue is a nice icing on the cake, but it's not that much money (i.e. – not enough to justify owning an entire property solely to hold a billboard).
+There might be a unique situation where this can work, but it would be a rare scenario.

 Who Is This Course For?

 I think this course is for someone who has the following characteristics: